-This policy applies to the academic conduct of all persons at Michigan Technological University who have ever matriculated at the University, whether or not the person is enrolled at the time an allegation of academic misconduct is made.
+This policy applies to the academic conduct of all persons who have ever matriculated at Michigan Technological University, whether or not the person is enrolled at the time an allegation of academic misconduct is made.

 This policy addresses academic misconduct in course work.
 Allegations of misconduct in research or publication are addressed under Misconduct in Research, Scholarly and Creative Endeavors Policy.

-Procedures (Appendix A) to ensure fairness and due process for all parties involved in any apparent violation of the Academic Integrity Policy will be developed, and periodically reviewed, by the Dean of Students Office in consultation with the Dean of the Graduate School and members of the Academic Integrity Committee appointed by the University Senate.
+Procedures (Appendix A) to ensure fairness and due process for all parties involved in any apparent violation of the Academic Integrity Policy have been developed, and will be reviewed every five years by the Office of Academic and Community Conduct in consultation with the Graduate School and members of the University Conduct Board.

-Fabrication: Intentional and/or unauthorized falsification or invention of any information or citation during an academic exercise.
-This includes but is not limited to changing or adding an answer on an examination and resubmitting it to change the grade; inventing data for a laboratory exercise or report.
+Fabrication: Intentional and/or unauthorized invention or alteration of any information or citation during an academic exercise.
+This includes but is not limited to the unauthorized changing or adding an answer on an examination and resubmitting it to change the grade; inventing data for a laboratory exercise or report.

-Facilitating Academic Misconduct: Knowingly or recklessly allowing or helping another individual to plagiarize, cheat, or fabricate information.
+Facilitating Academic Misconduct: Allowing or helping another individual to plagiarize, cheat, or fabricate information.

 See Appendix A, "Academic Integrity and Honesty Procedures" for more information.